It Was a Good Day: Date of the "Good Day"

-In a 2012 Tumblr post, comedian Donovan Strain used the song's lyrics to determine that the titular "Good Day" likely occurred on January 20, 1992.
+In a 2012 Tumblr post, comedian Donovan Strain used the song's lyrics to determine that the eponymous "Good Day" was likely January 20, 1992.
 Strain wrote that this date was "the only day where Yo!
 MTV Raps was on air, it was a clear and smogless day in Los Angeles, beepers or pagers were commercially sold, Lakers beat the Sonics, and Ice Cube had no filming commitments".
 Deadspin fact-checked some of the claims.

 Online sleuths noted several inconsistencies in Strain's reasoning.
 For example, it was reported that Yo!
-MTV Raps did not air that day in 1992 and that "it is unlikely that Ice Cube got 'a beep from Kim' for a booty call since the likely Kim, Ice Cube's fiancée by 1992, was eight months pregnant at the time".
-Due to these errors, an alternative date has been calculated by a blogger pointing to November 30, 1988.
+MTV Raps did not air that day and that "it is unlikely that Ice Cube got 'a beep from Kim' for a booty call since the likely Kim, Ice Cube's fiancée by 1992, was eight months pregnant at the time".
+A blogger has since proposed that the day was November 30, 1988.

-Ice Cube himself stated that the lyrics are made up of things that happened on a number of different days: "It's a fictional song.
+Ice Cube said the lyrics mention things that happened on different days: "It's a fictional song.
 It's basically my interpretation of what a great day would be… it's a little of this and a little of that.
 I don't think you can pinpoint the day."

 Goodyear Blimp campaign

-In 2014, Ice Cube agreed to support a fundraising campaign started by four close friends describing themselves as "diehard rap aficionados" who wanted to raise and donate $25,000 to the South Los Angeles charity and after-school youth center A Place Called Home (APCH) if the Goodyear Blimp would display lyrics from the third verse of "It Was a Good Day".
-After Ice Cube spoke about the fundraising campaign on Late Night with Jimmy Fallon, Goodyear quickly agreed.
-However, given the nature of the fundraiser and the organization, Goodyear decided against using the word "pimp" and instead flew the blimp with messages stating "Today is a Good Day" and "Flying For a Good CauseA Place Called Home".
+In 2014, Ice Cube agreed to support a fundraising campaign started by four close friends calling themselves "diehard rap aficionados" who wanted to raise and donate $25,000 to the South Los Angeles charity and after-school youth center A Place Called Home (APCH) if the Goodyear Blimp displayed lyrics from the third verse of "It Was a Good Day".
+After Ice Cube spoke about the fundraising campaign on Late Night with Jimmy Fallon, Goodyear agreed.
+Given the nature of the fundraiser and the organization, Goodyear decided against using the word "pimp" and instead flew the blimp with messages reading "Today is a Good Day" and "Flying For a Good Cause—A Place Called Home".

 In 2025, Goodyear sponsored Ice Cube's Truth to Power: 4 Decades of Attitude Tour, his first tour in over a decade.
-This time, the company promised to display the famous words "Ice Cube's A Pimp" on the Goodyear Blimp above select venues on the tour.
+This time, the company promised to display the famous words "Ice Cube's A Pimp" on the Goodyear Blimp above select venues.